NeoHsu/neohsu.github.io/content/posts/2013-12-11-talk-about-view-component-on-android.markdown

 ---
-title: "Talk About View Component On Android"
+title: "Talk about view component on Android"
 date: 2013-12-11 22:51:29 +0800
 categories:
 - Android